Strategies for Anticoagulation During Venovenous ECMO (SAFE-ECMO)

 Time Frame

-Time Frame: From randomization to until the date of death or the date 24 hours after decannulation, whichever came first, through study completion, an average of 2 years.
+Time Frame: From randomization to the date of death or the date 24 hours after decannulation, whichever came first, through study completion, up to 134 days.

 Major bleeding event, according to the International Society on Thrombosis and Hemostasis, defined as: